mt-class/penn/project.md

 * Predicting the goodness of translation without references
 * Crowdsourcing translation
 * Minimum Bayes risk re-ranking
+* Predict the features in WALS for a language, given a subset of its features

 You are welcome to choose your own topic, provided that it is related to machine translation.